Cyprus Investment Funds: Investment through alternative funding vehicles

 (Please answer to the questions contained in the questionnaire below to get a free fee quotation)

-Cyprus is now seeking to expand its role as a location in which to establish Cyprus investment funds, both EU regulated Undertakings of Collective Investment in Transferable Securities (UCITS) and alternative investment funds.
+Cyprus is expanding its role as a location in which to establish Cyprus investment funds, both EU regulated Undertakings of Collective Investment in Transferable Securities (UCITS) and alternative investment funds.
 Cyprus Funds have full access to EU legislation establishing pass porting rights for funds to be freely distributed in other EU jurisdictions.
-As reform after the financial crisis gathers momentum in Europe and the United States, Cyprus has begun to show its potential as an attractive alternative within the EU investment funds market.
+Cyprus has begun to show its potential as an attractive alternative within the EU investment funds market.
 A number of EU directives, strengthening the degree of harmonisation across all EU member states such as the UCITS IV Directive and the Alternative Investment Fund Managers Directive (AIFMD), are expected to effectively increase the attractiveness of EU jurisdictions.
-The island has already seen increased interest and has attracted international industry leaders such as IKOS, Albourne Partners and APEX Fund Services amongst many others.
+The island has already seen increased interest and has attracted international industry leaders.

 Cyprus promises fund promoters’ cost-effectiveness through economies of scale, providing all back office support, administration and other services necessary for the creation and management of a Cyprus Investment fund.
 In addition, set-up costs are considerably lower.
-According to industry experts, the cost of legal fees for setting up a fund in Luxembourg is generally some 70,000 to 100,000 euro, in Cyprus it is a fraction of that at around 10,000 to 20,000 euro.
+According to industry experts, the cost of legal fees for setting up a fund in other EU countries is generally some 70,000 to 100,000 euro, in Cyprus it is a fraction of that at around 15,000 to 20,000 euro.

 The Cyprus Law also permits accountants with experience in the process to represent a fund to the regulator rather than requiring direct client presence with the regulator.
 Fund administration and custodial services are also less expensive than in other finance centres.